maaatttt/ubiq/README.md

 This script is intended to run on a **(32bit)** Raspberry Pi 3B or 3B+ running Raspbian Lite, or a (32bit) Asus Tinkerboard running Armbian.

-Software downloads: apt-related system software
+Software downloads; apt-related system software

 ------------------------------------------------------------------------------------------------------------------------------